reactjs/react.dev/src/content/blog/2024/02/15/react-labs-what-we-have-been-working-on-february-2024.md

 - [Sathya Gunasekaran](/community/team#sathya-gunasekaran) spoke about the React Complier at the [React India](https://www.youtube.com/watch?v=kjOacmVsLSE) conference

-- [Dan Abramov](/community/team#dan-abramov) gave a talk at [RemixConf](https://www.youtube.com/watch?v=zMf_xeGPn6s) titled “React from Another Dimension” which explores and alternative history of how React Server Components and Actions could have been created
+- [Dan Abramov](/community/team#dan-abramov) gave a talk at [RemixConf](https://www.youtube.com/watch?v=zMf_xeGPn6s) titled “React from Another Dimension” which explores an alternative history of how React Server Components and Actions could have been created

 - [Dan Abramov](/community/team#dan-abramov) was interviewed on [the Changelog’s JS Party podcast](https://changelog.com/jsparty/311) about React Server Components